HTTPArchive/httparchive.org/docs/faq.md

 Given these conditions it's virtually impossible to compare the HTTP Archive's time measurements with those gathered in other browsers, locations or connection speeds.
 They are best used as a source of comparison only within the HTTP Archive dataset.

+## How do I use BigQuery to write custom queries over the data?

+The HTTP Archive dataset is available publicly on BigQuery.
+Check out [Getting Started Accessing the HTTP Archive with BigQuery](https://har.fyi/guides/getting-started/).

 ## What changes have been made to the test environment that might affect the data?

 See [changelog.json](https://github.com/HTTPArchive/httparchive/blob/main/docs/changelog.json)